 Students can earn certificates in the following areas:

 - Bookkeeping - Be prepared to keep the books and process payroll for small business and nonprofits.
 See Requirements

 - Business Analytics - In the world of Big Data, a critical skill is the ability to reduce the buzzing confusion of data around us into a form that we can appreciate and comprehend.
 Business intelligence and data analytics are some of the highest in-demand skills in the marketplace today.
 Students complete a list of courses to earn this certificate.
 See Requirements

 - Social Media and Digital Media Certificate - Learn how to use social media and conduct digital marketing campaigns.
 The 21-credit certificate includes courses in web design, social media, and marketing.
 Sponsored by the Department of Communications & Languages and the School of Business.
 See Requirements.

 How to choose a WWU business degree (Flowchart and Degree Comparison)

 Advisement Guidebooks show the order in which classes are normally taken as well as information related to careers and the job-market.
 Also, see individual Planning Guides under the separate degree tabs above.

 Class Schedules (Days & Times) provides course times, teachers, locations, and enrollments.

 Registration Sign-in Page (myWWU or PeopleSoft)

-Internship Instructions provide step-by-step guidance on how to register for and complete an internship.
+Internship page provides resources on how to find, register for, and complete an internship.